MediaComem/minesweeper/INSTRUCTIONS.md

 run the application in development mode to make sure it works.
 The [project's README][readme] explains how to do this.

-You can set the `MINESWEEPER_HTTP_PORT` environment variable to `3001` for this simple test, as that is one of the ports that should be open in your server's firewall.
+You can set the `http.port` parameter in the local configuration file or the `MINESWEEPER_HTTP_PORT` environment variable to `3001` for this simple test, as that is one of the ports that should be open in your server's firewall.
 Run the application on that port and visit http://W.X.Y.Z:3001 to check that it works (replacing `W.X.Y.Z` by your server's IP address).
 Stop the application by typing `Ctrl-C` **twice** once you are done.

 > :books: For your information, running the application in development mode will
 > use [Webpack], a static module bundler for JavaScript applications, to take